coderolls/coderolls-blog/_posts/java-files-io/2021-01-03-read-file-using-bufferedreader.md

 You can read file character by character using the `read()` method of the `BufferedReader`Class.

-`read()` method returns an integer value, you have to cast it to `char` to get character value.
+The `read()` method returns an integer value, you have to cast it to `char` to get the character value.

-Also, you can read file line by line using the `readLine()` method of the `BufferedReader`Class
+Also, you can read files line by line using the `readLine()` method of the `BufferedReader`Class

-`readLine()` methods returns the line content as string, except the line terminating character
+The `readLine()` method returns the line content as a string, except the line terminating character

 You can visit my [YouTube channel 'coderolls'](https://www.youtube.com/channel/UCl31HHUdQbSHOQfc9L-wo3w?view_as=subscriber?sub_confirmation=1) to find more video tutorials.